Data Protection Officers: Myth Buster

-Let’s also be clear if you fall under the mandatory requirement, or voluntarily choose to appoint a DPO, this is currently a clearly defined role in law.
-UK/EU GDPR sets out specific tasks a DPO is responsible for and the organisation has a duty to support the DPO to help them to fulfil these responsibilities.
+However, this doesn’t mean you can’t voluntarily choose to appoint a DPO.
+However, it is worth bearing in mind the role of a Data Protection Officer is clearly defined in law.
+EU/UK GDPR sets out the position of a DPO, specific tasks they’re responsible for, and how the organisation has a duty to support the DPO to fulfil their responsibilities.

 The DPO Confusion!